-- INPUT's forecasts are based on the U.S. business installed base of hardware and OS units and extend from 1986-1991. - Contained in Appendix A are INPUT's year-by-year forecasts of OS by hardware type for 1985-1991.
+- INPUT's forecasts are based on the U.S. business installed base of hardware and OS units and extend from 1986-1991. - Appendix A contains several case studies of users sites.
+Contained in Appendix B are INPUT's year-by-year forecasts of OS by hardware type for 1985-1991.